-Keep in mind that for model years 2001 and prior all Honda Civics had timing belts which require replacement approximately every 60,000 - 100,000 miles.
+Keep in mind that for model years 2001 and prior, all Honda Civics had timing belts that require replacement approximately every 60,000 - 100,000 miles.

-Low insurance costs incentivize an owner to maintain and keep their vehicle on the road as opposed to paying higher costs on a newer vehicle.
+Low insurance costs incentivize an owner to maintain and keep their vehicle on the road instead of paying higher costs on a newer vehicle.

 Carcomplaints.com ranks the 2001 Honda Civic as the worst Civic overall having the most complaints and having the highest maintenance costs.